StarTeknoloji/Net.STARTeknoloji.Space/index.md

 time, all newlines will be replaced with a single space.

 Blank lines, like above, are converted to a newline character.

-    'More-indented' lines keep their newlines, too - this text will appear over two lines. #* [About](https://starteknoloji.space/about)